GRAP-UdL-AT/ak_acquisition_system/README.md

 | [server_rest_api/](https://github.com/GRAP-UdL-AT/ak_acquisition_system/tree/main/server_rest_api) | The server acts as an intermediary in the management of messages between remote clients and the management <br> console, and stores information about of the instructions sent and received.
 It uses SQLite database. | YES |  N/T | YES |

 **References:**
-* N/T --> Not Tested.
+* N/T --> The software has not yet been tested under the operating system at the time of publication.
 * YES --> Tested in operating system.
-* NO --> The software has not been tested under the operating system at the time of publication.
+* NO --> Support for this operating system is not yet available.

 ## Authorship